American Silversmiths

 • He worked in 1790-1795 as a silversmith and clockmaker in New York City NY

-• He was a partner circa 1795 with Alexander Tiebout in New York City NY as PEARSALL & TIEBOUT, with a shop at 250 Pearl Street.
+• Partnership: Alexander Tiebout, circa 1795, in New York City NY.
+As PEARSALL & TIEBOUT, with a shop at 250 Pearl Street.

 Joseph married Hannah Bowne on 10 Jun 1771 in New York City NY.
 (Hannah Bowne was born about 1744 in New York City NY.)